Summary

 Composite Kernels

 - Addition: k1(x, x’) + k2(x, x’).
-Encodes multiple independent effects — say, a trend plus seasonality.
+Encodes multiple independent effects, for example a trend combined with seasonality.

 Automatic Relevance Determination (ARD)